Straight-talking Steinbrueck struggles to debunk Merkel

-BERLIN, April 10 (Reuters) - Coaxed into a tub of plastic bubbles with a 19-year-old drama student, the German centre-left’s candidate for chancellor Peer Steinbrueck shows a sense of humour that his rival Angela Merkel would struggle to match.
+BERLIN (Reuters) - Coaxed into a tub of plastic bubbles with a 19-year-old drama student, the German center-left’s candidate for chancellor Peer Steinbrueck shows a sense of humor that his rival Angela Merkel would struggle to match.

 But his performance taking questions from nine teenagers dressed in space suits at the Berlin campaign event also gave clues as to why the Social Democrat (SPD) is so far behind Merkel less than six months before parliamentary elections.